twotwentyseven/codex-frontend-docs/Timetable.md

 | timetableWrapper | The type of carousel to use.
 Only Swiper.js supported for now | `String` | 'swiper' | - |
 | filters | The filter configuration object.
 See [Configuring Filters](shared/FilterConfiguration.md) for more documentation | `Object` | - | - |

-Also see [common props](./shared/CommonProps.md) for descriptions of other available props.
+> Note: Also see [common props](./shared/CommonProps.md) for descriptions of other available props.